rriemann/blog/_posts/2010-07-11-plasma_dataengine_ruby_stocks.md

 to the one you find [here][3] below the chart.

 What do you think?
 Would you use a stocks plasmoid?
 What do you expect it to display?
-Why didn't you have already used ruby to create a dataengine? `;)` And after all, how do I get this engine into KDE trunk?
+Why didn't you have already used ruby to create a dataengine? :wink: And after all, how do I get this engine into KDE trunk?

 [img]: {{'/assets/img/plasmaengineviewer_ruby_stocks_v1.0.png' | relative_url }} "Plasma DataEngine ruby-stocks made with Ruby"